Online Tensor Inference: Related Literature

 Accurate estimation serves as the foundational basis for all forms of statistical inference.
-In this section, we first introduce the problem of interest and discuss how it has been addressed in the context of offline data.
+In this section, we first introduce the problem of interest and discuss its treatment in offline data context.
 Following this, we present our proposed online method for tensor estimation involving online sequential data.
-At the end of this section, we provide a detailed convergence analysis of our proposed method.
+Finally, we provide a non-asymptotic convergence analysis of our proposed method.